mehlda/EmbeddedLinux/hw07/Readme.md

 ###other files:
 The other files are either used as includes for compiling the code or are unused.
 I have included them as they were used in the original program that I have modified to fulfill a different purpose.

+##Testing Procedure:
+To test the above programs, a 1 kHz square wave was placed on P9_24 and both this input and the output on P9_27 were monitored using an oscilloscope.
+The delay between a rise in the input and the corresponding rise in the output were measured, as was the delay on the falling edge.
+CPU usage was determined using `htop` and the average was determined by sampling several waveforms and determining the typical delay.
+Full results can be found in MethodResults.pdf